A rustic flower window box with vintage charm.

-I showed you my new, “old” window box that I found at the flea market way back in April, and I promised to share what it was and how it looked planted with pretty blooms.
-It’s been a while but the flowers have finally grown enough to show it.
+I showed you my new, rustic window box that I found at the flea market, and I promised to share what it was and how it looked planted with pretty blooms.
+It’s taken awhile for the weather to warm up but the flowers have finally grown enough that I can show you.

 It’s part of an old corn crib conveyor system that carried grain in the cups and was chain driven.
-I saw it at the flea market and knew it would be perfect for the garage window.
+I found it at the flea market and knew it would be perfect for a window box for the garage window.

-I didn’t want it to lose its rustic-ness so I kept it pretty much as is.
-It did get a good cleaning and a couple of holes in the bottom for drainage.
-To hang it up, I put two screws under the window sill and hung the curved edge right on the screws.
+I didn’t want to lose its rustic-ness so I kept it pretty much as is.
+It did get a good cleaning and a couple of holes in the bottom for drainage, but that’s it.

 It may not be everyone’s cup of tea but I love that it’s rustic and different.

 Have you reused or repurposed anything lately?
 I’d love to hear about it.